Alleged victim of rape by Jackson and Olding says she ‘froze’

 Recalling being “in the moment” of the alleged assault she told Judge Patricia Smyth: “You think you are going to kick and scream and fight but it does not work that way.
 You literally just freeze.
 You know where this is going.”

-The witness, who wore a blue blouse and navy skirt, gave evidence behind a curtain which meant there would be no eye contact with the four defendants sitting in the dock.
+The witness gave evidence behind a curtain which meant there would be no eye contact with the four defendants sitting in the dock.

 Paddy Jackson (26) of Oakleigh Park, Belfast, is charged with one count of rape and one count of sexual assault.